 If you feel like you can no longer control your dog’s barking, then devocalization (or debark) might be the answer to your problem.
-Before going into the procedure, it’s important to know some of the risks, as well as ethical concerns it poses for your pet.
+Before going into the procedure, it’s important to know some of the risks, as well as ethical concerns, it poses for your pet.

 Devocalization, put simply, is a surgical procedure where certain tissues from the sides of a dog’s vocal folds are removed.
 While a common misconception, this process does not completely remove the dog’s vocal box or their capacity to create sound.

 Devocalization is accomplished in dogs by removing the vocal cords via an oral technique performed under general anesthesia.
 The oral method, conducted through the dog’s mouth, is a non-invasive procedure of debarking.

-Benefits of devocalization
+Benefits of Devocalization

 Below are the benefits you can expect to have for you and your pet after the procedure.